Tokenisation Algorithms

 Merge choice Most frequent adjacent pair

-Training cost ~O(merges × pairs); speed up with a pair-count heap
+Training cost ~O(merges × pairs)

 Used by GPT-2/3/4 (byte-level), RoBERTa